List of Dutch inventions and innovations: Karmijn de Sonnaville (apple) (1949)

 The Karmijn de Sonnaville is a variety of apple bred by Piet de Sonnaville, working in Wageningen in 1949.
 It is a cross of Cox's Orange Pippin and Jonathan, and was first grown commercially beginning in 1971.
 It is high both in sugars (including some sucrose) and acidity.
 It is a triploid, and hence needs good pollination, and can be difficult to grow.
 It also suffers from fruit russet, which can be severe.
 In Manhart's book, "apples for the 21st century", Karmijn de Sonnaville is tipped as a possible success for the future.
 Karmijn de Sonnaville is not widely grown in large quantities, but in Ireland, at The Apple Farm, 8 acre it is grown for fresh sale and juice-making, for which the variety is well suited.

 Elstar (apple) (1950s)

 The Elstar apple is an apple cultivar that was first developed in the Netherlands in the 1950s by crossing Golden Delicious and Ingrid Marie apples.
 It quickly became popular, especially in Europe and was first introduced to America in 1972.
 It remains popular in Continental Europe.
 The Elstar is a medium-sized apple whose skin is mostly red with yellow showing.
 The flesh is white, and has a soft, crispy texture.
 It may be used for cooking and is especially good for making apple sauce.
 In general, however, it is used in desserts due to its sweet flavour.

-Groasis Waterboxx (2010)

-The Groasis Waterboxx is a device designed to help grow trees in dry areas.
-It was developed by former flower exporter Pieter Hoff, and won Popular Science's "Green Tech Best of What's New" Innovation of the year award for 2010.